 The China joint venture declared a cash dividend of RMB341.3 million (approximately US\$53.3 million) in June 2018 to stockholders of record as of June 14, 2018 and paid the dividend in the third quarter of 2018.
-The dividend paid to Swire was RMB 136.5 million (approximately US\$21.3 million at the date of declaration, which equated to approximately US\$20.0 million on the date of payment).
+The dividend paid to Swire was RMB136.5 million (approximately US\$21.3 million at the date of declaration, which equated to approximately US\$20.0 million on the date of payment).
 The dividend paid to the Company of \$2.0 million was eliminated in consolidation.
 In addition, in September 2018, the Company and Swire entered into an EITA, under which the Company committed to buy out the 40% non-controlling interest in the joint venture.
 The buyout was subject to various terms and conditions.
 As part of the buyout arrangement, in September 2018 the Company placed \$14.0 million in an escrow account as a portion of the funds needed to complete the buyout in early 2019.
-The escrow amount was shown as Restricted cash on the Condensed Consolidated Balance Sheets at December 31, 2018.
+The escrow amount was shown as Restricted cash on the Condensed Consolidated Balance Sheets at December 31, 2018 andSeptember 30, 2018.

-On January 2, 2019, the buyout transaction closed.
+On January 2, 2019, the buyout transaction closed, and Swire was no longer considered to be a related party.
 Pursuant to the terms of the buyout arrangement, the escrow balance of \$14.0 million was paid to Swire.
-As of March 31, 2019, a remaining obligation of \$3.9 million, based on the final outcome of certain accounting estimates associated with the China joint venture as of December 31, 2018, was included in Accrued liabilities in the Condensed Consolidated Balance Sheets.
-As a result of the buyout, the condensed consolidated financial statements of the Company will not separately reflect amounts related to the non-controlling interest.
-On April 24, 2019, the Company remitted the final payment of \$3.9 million to Swire.
+In April 2019, the Company remitted a final payment of \$3.9 million to Swire, based on the final outcome of certain accounting estimates associated with the China joint venture.
+As a result of the buyout, beginning in 2019, the condensed consolidated financial statements of the Company do not separately reflect amounts related to the non-controlling interest.